Whether you rent or own, all-electric provides a healthier home for you and cleaner energy for the planet

 FAQs

-Heating, cooling, and water heating have the biggest household carbon footprints.
+Heating, cooling, and water heating have the biggest household energy use.
+All can be done with electricity.
 The most common electric appliance to heat your home is an heat pump.
-The next largest consumers are refrigerators, washing machines, and dishwashers.
+There are also heat pump water heaters.
+The next largest energy consumers are refrigerators, washing machines, and dishwashers.
 Choose appliances with high Energy Star ratings.
 These appliances are designed to minimize energy and water consumption.

 What is a heat pump?